 Return to top of document

 Common Lab Emergencies:

 A lab emergency requires the instructor to: Evaluate the situation, notify

 appropriate personnel, evacuate the lab if necessary and control the problem if

 Do not ignore an alarm!
 Assume it is an emergency and evacuate.

 ● Use the posted exit.
 DO NOT USE THE ELEVATOR!

-● Direct students to gather at the end of the library cul-de-sac
+● Direct students to gather on the lawn immediately west of the Peterson building.

 ● Turn off gas jets, close windows, unlock and close lab doors.

 ● Join students in the assembly area and take roll.
 Report